Category Archives: The Hours

 Oh, man, what a fantastic movie is.
-This was actually my second viewing of The Hours.
-I first watched it back in 2010 and remembered being extremely surprised by how much I enjoyed it.
-I would not have given this movie a chance back when it came out in 2002, but my interests in films have changed dramatically since then.
-Now that’s not to say I still can’t enjoy a blockbuster (I actually watched Captain America: Civil War earlier in the same day and loved it), but I am much more into the human aspect of independent dramas like The Hours than I am about action movies or comedies.
+This was my second viewing of The Hours.
+I first watched it in 2010 and remember being extremely surprised by how much I enjoyed it.
+I would not have given this movie a chance back when it came out in 2002, but my interest in films has changed dramatically since then.
+Now, that’s not to say I still can’t enjoy a blockbuster (I watched Captain America: Civil War earlier in the same day and loved it).
+Still, I am much more into the human aspect of independent dramas like The Hours than I am about action movies or comedies.
 This movie deals with depression, a topic that I am, unfortunately, very familiar with.
-And it does it from three different time periods with three different stories that are loosely at times (and not so loosely) during others.
+It does it from three different periods with three stories that are sometimes loose (and not so loosely) during others.
 This movie knotted Nicole Kidman (Cold Mountain, Rabbit Hole) with, surprisingly, just her third nomination to date (as of May 2016) and her first and only win.
 With a prosthetic nose, she was virtually unrecognizable as Virginia Woolf.
 But it wasn’t her physical characteristics that stood out.
 It was how she immersed herself in the role of a woman who you would think had it all but was so mentally troubled that she could not find any happiness in her life.
-An accomplished actress, this is the performance of her career in a movie that shouldn’t be missed by anybody who views life with a cup half empty sort of mentality.
+An accomplished actress, this is the performance of her career in a movie that shouldn’t be missed by anybody who views life with a cup-half-empty sort of mentality.

 Continue reading The Hours (2002)